lekonjak/lekonjak/README.md

 Call me Nemo.

 Mainly a C programmer.
-Working on learning rust.
+Working on learning rust and ML.

+On telegram at @lekonjak.
+No twitter/instagram/facebook.